Facebook Tracking Pixel

 How Assistive Technology Benefits Deaf and Hard of Hearing Individuals

 Many people often ask themselves, who needs Assistive Technologies?
-The truth is it benefits a wide variety of individuals.
+The truth is assistive technologies benefit a wide variety of individuals.
 However, for those who experience deafness and hearing impairments, it is beneficial as it removes barriers and improves the overall quality of life in everyday settings – whether at home, at work, in a learning environment, or social interactions.

 However, it’s essential to recognise that assistive technology isn’t about addressing a disability.
 It’s about bridging communication gaps to make individuals feel more connected in previously challenging situations.
 The aging population is one group that can really benefit from Assistive Technology for hearing.
 You can learn more about the benefits of assistive technology for old people here.